borjakhet/mc-suite_node-red/README.md

 4. In /homedir/.node-red

-For the Savvy nodes
+For the Savvy nodes:

         npm link savvy-contrib

-For the R nodes
+For the R nodes:

         npm link RServe-contrib